matthewblaire/chunky/README.md

 ### Ignoring Files

-Create a `.chunkyignore` file in your target folder to exclude files using gitignore-style patterns:
+Create a `.chunkyignore` file in any directory to exclude files using gitignore-style patterns.
+Each `.chunkyignore` file affects only its own directory and subdirectories:

 ```
 # Ignore all log files